TEXTaiLES/.github/profile/README.md

 Below you can find a list of scientific publications, presentations, and dissemination materials produced within **TEXTaiLES**.
 This section will be **regularly updated** as the project progresses.

 ### 🗓️ 2025
+- Lipkin S., Ioannakis G. (2025, October).
+From threads to twins: TEXTaiLES and 3D digitization of cultural heritage textiles.
+Keynote Speech at Digikult 2025, Västerås, Sweden.
 - Sidiroglou, E. C., Kapoutsis, A. C., An, S., & Tsintotas, K. A. (2025, September).
 Design and Implementation of a Modular Omnidirectional Ground Robot Using Raspberry Pi 5 and ROS 2.
 In 2025 European Conference on Mobile Robots (ECMR) (pp. 1-6).
 IEEE.
+- Chatzisavvas, C., Pappas, T., Rigas, P., Mitianoudis, N., Pavlidis, G., Koutsoudis, A., Kiourt, C., Ioannakis, G., (May 2025).
+Towards an Easy-to-Use Machine learning Framework for Cultural Heritage Scientists.
+CAA 2025 Digital Horizons: Embracing Heritage in an evolving world, 5-9 May 2025, Athens, Greece.
+- WORKSHOP #8: Opportunities and Tools from the Cultural Heritage Cloud (ECCCH-ECHOES) for Digital Archaeology, CAA 2025 Digital Horizons: Embracing Heritage in an evolving world, 5-9 May 2025, Athens, Greece.-

 ---